trilogy-data/trilogy-public-models/trilogy_public_models/bigquery/new_york_citibike/README.md

 ORDER BY users DESC;
 ```

-In preql we'll define a new property of the birth year for the generation,
+In trilogy we'll define a new property of the birth year for the generation,
 then provide a datasource off a query as our source.
 ```preql
 property trip.rider.birth_year.generation string;